I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 Place the tree in the centre of the hole and back fill with the soil you dug out of the hole.

 TO FINISH PLANTING ALL TREES

-Build an earth dam or ridge around the tree to keep the water from flowing away.
+Build an earth dam or ridge of soil around the tree to keep the water from flowing away.

 A nice summer rain shower will not suffice.

 Trees will always use the water in their root balls first.
 In hot weather, it only takes a couple of days for that root ball to dry out and if there is no water there, the small roots will stop growing.

 On the other hand, too much water will drown your tree.
 Let water drip onto the root ball slowly, with a soaker hose, or a garden hose left on a trickle for at least 45 minutes at a time.
 The earth dam will keep the water from running off.

 In colder zones (3, 4, 5) roots will grow about 18 inches per year.